verrazzano/docs/content/en/docs/networking/security/net-security.md

 This prevents any other Pods in the cluster from gaining network access to the application Pods.
 Istio uses a service identity to determine the identity of the request's origin; for Kubernetes this identity is a service account.
-Verrazzano configures as follows:
+Verrazzano creates a per-application AuuthorizationPolicy as follows:
 ```
 AuthorizationPolicy
 apiVersion: security.istio.io/v1beta1